Review: Public Mobile – Is It Worth Switching Providers?

 Aside: Public Mobile vs. Koodo

 Koodo is also owned by Telus and a more well-known company.
 The main difference is that Public Mobile is 100% prepaid, whereas Koodo offers monthly and prepaid, self-serve options + customer service.
 Koodo also offers phone ‘subsidies’, as do all 1st and 2nd tier providers.
+If you decide to go with Koodo, there are a few ways to save money on your Koodo cell phone bill.

 Public Mobile Plans and Services